awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/LaunchTemplates.md

 With launch templates, you can also use newer features of Amazon EC2\.
 This includes the current generation of EBS Provisioned IOPS volumes \(io2\), EBS volume tagging, [T2 Unlimited instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/burstable-performance-instances-unlimited-mode-concepts.html), Elastic Inference, and [Dedicated Hosts](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-hosts-overview.html), to name a few\.
 Dedicated Hosts are physical servers with EC2 instance capacity that are dedicated to your use\.
 While Amazon EC2 [Dedicated Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-instance.html) also run on dedicated hardware, the advantage of using Dedicated Hosts over Dedicated Instances is that you can bring eligible software licenses from external vendors and use them on EC2 instances\.

 If you currently use launch configurations, you can migrate data from your existing launch configurations to launch templates by [copying them in the console](https://docs.aws.amazon.com/autoscaling/ec2/userguide/copy-launch-config.html)\.
 Then, you can migrate your deployed Auto Scaling groups that use a launch configuration to a new launch template\.
 To do this, start an instance refresh to do a rolling update of your group\.
 For more information, see [Replacing Auto Scaling instances](ec2-auto-scaling-group-replacing-instances.md)\.

+**Note**
+For more information about migrating to launch templates, see [Amazon EC2 Auto Scaling will no longer add support for new EC2 features to Launch Configurations](http://aws.amazon.com/blogs/compute/amazon-ec2-auto-scaling-will-no-longer-add-support-for-new-ec2-features-to-launch-configurations/) on the AWS Compute Blog\.

 When you create a launch template, all parameters are optional\.
 However, if a launch template does not specify an AMI, you cannot add the AMI when you create your Auto Scaling group\.
 If you specify an AMI but no instance type, you can add one or more instance types when you create your Auto Scaling group\.